SuiNSdapp/docs/README.md

 Alice ->> Resolver@0x9876...: name('f0f0....addr.reverse')?
 Note  over Alice,Resolver@0x9876...: find the name value of coresponding address <br/> in the resolver shared object.
 Resolver@0x9876... ->> Alice: a-name.sui
-Note  over Alice,Resolver@0x9876...: double check if a-name.sui is default name of f0f0... <br> by lookup registry again to see if f0f0... own the name.
+Note  over Alice,Resolver@0x9876...: double check if a-name.sui is default name of f0f0... <br> by looking up the registry again to see if f0f0... own the name.
 Alice ->> SuiNS Registry: does f0f0.... own a-name.sui?
 ```

 ## Contracts

-On the contract publish event, a `AdminCap` NFT is mint to the deployer address and transferable to anyone - only address holding this NFT can call admin features.
+On the contract publishing event, a `AdminCap` NFT is mint to the deployer address and transferable to anyone - only address holding this NFT can call admin features.

 ### Current contracts/objects:
 - Package address: [0x5200b6ba568714169557299c02d0d54ceb0a7274](https://explorer.devnet.sui.io/objects/0x5200b6ba568714169557299c02d0d54ceb0a7274)